An algebraic approach to Harder-Narasimhan filtrations: Hall algebras and wall-crossing formulas

+where $c_{LN}^M$ is the number of subobjects $L'$ of $M$ which are isomorphic to $L$ such that $M / L'$ is isomorphic to $N$.
+In other words, $c_{LN}^M$ counts the number of ways we can write $M$ as an extension of $N$ by $L$, up to isomorphism.
+The algebra $\wH(\A)$ is associative, noncommutative and with

+the isomorphism class of the zero object of $\A$, as its unit.
+In $\wH(\A)$ there is a distinguished object $e_\A$, namely

-It was shown in \cite{Reineke2003} that Harder-Narasimhan filtrations induced by a stability condition $\phi$ give rise to a factorisation of $e_{\A}$ in the completed Hall algebra $\wH(\A)$ of $\A$.
-Given two different stability conditions $\phi_1$ and $\phi_2$ on $\A$, they can give rise to quite different Harder-Narasimhan filtrations for an arbitrary object $M$ of $\A$.
-As a consequence, the factorisation of $e_\A$ they induce might by very different from each other.
-The equalities between different factorisations of $e_\A$ induced by stability conditions are known under the name of \textit{wall-crossing formulas}.
+Two different stability conditions on $\A$ can give rise to quite different Harder-Narasimhan filtrations for an arbitrary object $M$ of $\A$.
+Despite this, it was shown in \cite{Reineke2003} that Harder-Narasimhan filtrations induced by every stability condition $\phi$ give rise to a factorisation of the element $e_{\A}$.
+Then, the equality between different factorisations of $e_\A$ induced by stability conditions are known under the name of \textit{wall-crossing formulas}.

 In this section we combine Reineke's ideas \cite{Reineke2003} with Theorem \ref{thm:algHNfilt} to show that wall-crossing formulas can be deduced directly from chains of torsion classes in $\A$, bypassing the construction for the suitable stability condition.
 This section follows closely the exposition made in \cite[Section 4]{Bridgeland2018} for finitary Hall algebras, but the argument also works for more general Hall algebras.